univention/univention-portal/poc/cerbos/benchmark/README.md

   `guardian:builtin:super-admin` typically gets all marked tiles).
 - `cerbos`: tiles matching the PoC rules in `../policies/` (ox_mail for OX users, nextcloud for nextcloudEnabled, teacher tiles, tile*, super-admin sees all).
+Concretely: Administrator 33, student1 10 (ox_mail + tileNN), teacher1 5 (teacher tiles).
+- `guardian-targets`: must be **identical to the cerbos sets** — the mapping in CerbosStyleDataBundle.tar.gz replicates the Cerbos rules (verified).
+Any difference means the wrong data bundle is loaded.

-The two sets differ by design (OR-union model) — see the plan doc.
+`guardian` and `cerbos` sets differ by design (OR-union model) — see the plan doc.
+The `guardian-targets` scenario is a what-if: the portal does not call Guardian this way today; label it as such in results.